Cabo or Cancun, which is better?

 What you need to know about Cabo before planning your next Mexican beach vacation

 Cabo San Lucas, San Jose del Cabo, Los Cabos or even just Cabo all refer to different pieces/similar areas at the southern tip of the Baja Peninsula in Mexico.
-This entire area is a mega attraction for tourists, and depending on how you measure is the fastest growing destination in Mexico.
+This entire area is a mega attraction for tourists.
+Depending on how you measure, it is the fastest growing destination in Mexico.

-While Cabo is amazing, it was definitely different than I expected.
+While Cabo is amazing, it was definitely different than expected.

 Before you plan your next trip make sure to know what you expect if you decide to go.
-I was lucky enough to get offered a pre-planned free trip to Cabo with a couple of friends.
-I jumped at the opportunity because it sounded fun and I had no reason to not accept.
-I didn’t do any research because I expected the destination to be almost exactly like Cancun.
+Luckily enough I got offered a pre-planned free trip to Cabo with friends.
+I jumped at the opportunity because it sounded fun.
+Unfortunately I didn’t do any research because I expected the destination to be almost exactly like Cancun.
 I was 100% wrong; the destinations were each amazing, but in completely different ways.